wagdav/thewagner.net/content/2021-02-25-Container-images-Nix.markdown

 application's dependencies and _nothing else_.

-To demonstrate, here's an example which packages the HTML pages of this blog and a webserver into a container image.
+To demonstrate, here's an example which packages the HTML pages of this blog and a web server into a container image.

 ```nix
 containerImage = pkgs.dockerTools.buildLayeredImage